 There will be no night skiing at Hakuba Happo-one during the 2020-2021 season.

 Season Ticket (weekdays)

 Hakuba Valley 1 Day

 Hakuba Valley 3 Days

-Children ages 6-12 years can ski for free on the 3rd Sunday every month from December 2016 until April 2017 (Ski Happo Kids Day).
+Children ages 6-12 years can ski for free on the 3rd Sunday every month from December 2020 until April 2021.

 A number of shuttle buses that travel around the Hakuba area stop at Hakuba Happo-one.
-Bus services are also available from Nagano Station (Hokuriku Shinkansen line) which is about 44km away - that journey takes approximately 60 minutes.
+Bus services are also available from Nagano Station (Hokuriku Shinkansen line) which is about 44km away.
+The journey from Nagano Station to Hakuba takes approximately 60 minutes.

 45.6km from the Nagano IC on the Joshinetsu Expressway

 47.8km from the Itoigawa IC on the Hokuriku Expressway

 50.9km from the Azumino IC on the Nagano Expressway